Who we are

 If you’re looking for a bunch of Broadway stars or Park Avenue elite who are “puttin’ on the Ritz,” well, you’re going to be disappointed (a little).
 We are people of all genders who look a lot like you.
 We all share a common passion: We love to sing a cappella.

 The Chorus forms the Manhattan Chapter of the Barbershop Harmony Society (BHS), which was an all-male organization until 2020.
 When the BHS became co-ed, so did the Big Apple Chorus.

 We are a constant “work in progress,” always striving to improve.

 Meet the Chorus

 We are blue collar and white collar people, students and retirees, with a diversity that mirrors the great City our chorus so proudly represents – New York!
-And every Monday this seemingly-incongruous group gathers in Manhattan to make beautiful music together.
+We're led by a music director who is a professionally trained music teacher.

-The Chorus has also been heard across the length and breadth of North America, perorming in cities such as St. Louis, Minneapolis, San Francisco, Hartford, in Washington DC’s Constitution Hall, Bridgeport, San Antonio, Salt Lake City, Miami, Providence, Columbus, Atlanta, Denver, Philadelphia, Boca Raton, and Calgary and Montréal.
+The Chorus has also been heard across the length and breadth of North America, performing in cities such as St. Louis, Minneapolis, San Francisco, Hartford, in Washington DC’s Constitution Hall, Bridgeport, San Antonio, Salt Lake City, Miami, Providence, Columbus, Atlanta, Denver, Philadelphia, Boca Raton, and Calgary and Montréal.

 In 2001 the Big Apple Chorus traveled overseas appearing at the invitation of the Russian Government in St. Petersburg, where it not only performed in concert, but conducted Master Classes for Russian choral groups, chorus directors, composers, and musicians.
 The chorus’ trip to Russia provided it with a unique opportunity to build a cultural bridge between the US and Russia through the original American musical style called "barbershop" harmony.